maptiler/maptiler-marker-layout/readme.md

   layers?: Array<string>;

   /**
-   * Size of the popups on screen space [width, height].
+   * Size of the markers on screen space [width, height].
    * Default: `[150, 50]`
    */
-  popupSize?: [number, number];
+  markerSize?: [number, number];

   /**
-   * Maximum number of popups to keep.
+   * Maximum number of markers to keep.
    * Default: no maximum
    */
   max?: number;

   /**
-   * Position of the popup compared to its anchor point.
+   * Position of the marker relative to its anchor point.
    * Default: `"center"`
    */
-  popupAnchor?: PopupAnchor;
+  markerAnchor?: MarkerAnchor;

   /**
-   * Offset to apply to the popup, in number of pixel, relative to its anchor position.
+   * Offset to apply to the marker, in number of pixel, relative to its anchor position.
    * First element of the array is the horizontal offset where negative shifts towards
    * the left and positive shifts towards the right.
    * Second element of the array is the vertical offset where negative shifts towards